AdaCore/training_material/courses/spark_for_ada_programmers/030_spark_language_and_tools.rst

 Identifying SPARK Code
 ------------------------

-* Aspect and `pragma SPARK_Mode` specify whether code is intended to be in SPARK
+* Aspect and :ada:`pragma SPARK_Mode` specify whether code is intended to be in SPARK

    - Argument values are `On` and `Off`